CICD-Demo/restapis/demo/README.md

     * the `postgresql-openshift` profile (with PostgreSQL support) if the PostgreSQL cartrdige is enabled in OpenShift.

             mvn clean package -Ppostgresql-openshift
+    * the `mysql-openshift` profile (with MySQL support) if the MySQL cartrdige is enabled in OpenShift.

+            mvn clean package -Pmysql-openshift

 2. Copy the `target/ticket-monster.war`file in the OpenShift Git repository(located at `<root-of-openshift-application-git-repository>`).